Maharana Pratap: Early life and accession

-Initial conflict with the Mughals
+Conflict with the Mughals

 Background

 Akbar initially favored diplomacy over direct conflict in his dealings with Maharana Pratap.
-Although Jagmal, Pratap's rival, sought Akbar’s support and had been named successor by his father, the emperor refrained from military intervention—largely due to ongoing unrest in Gujarat.
+Although Jagmal, Pratap's rival, sought Akbar's support and had been named successor by his father, the emperor refrained from military intervention—largely due to ongoing unrest in Gujarat.
 Instead, Akbar dispatched several emissaries to negotiate with Pratap, including Jalal Khan, Man Singh, Raja Bhagwant das, and Todar Mal.
 However, all these attempts ended in failure.
 Pratap consistently resisted submission, either by making ambiguous promises or by declining to meet the envoys altogether.
 Rajput sources claim that Pratap even insulted Man Singh by avoiding a feast held in his honor, an account many modern historians consider exaggerated.
-The breakdown of negotiations likely stemmed from Akbar’s demands—such as personal attendance at the Mughal court, payment of tribute, political allegiance, or a matrimonial alliance—all of which were unacceptable to Pratap.
+The breakdown of negotiations likely stemmed from Akbar's demands—such as personal attendance at the Mughal court, payment of tribute, political allegiance, or a matrimonial alliance—all of which were unacceptable to Pratap.
 By late 1573 A.D., it had become evident that a peaceful resolution was unlikely, and a military confrontation appeared inevitable.

 Some scholars suggest that a key but often overlooked point of contention between Akbar and Maharana Pratap was an elephant named Ram Prasad.
 Historical sources such as ʽAbd al-Qadir Badayuni and Abul Fazl mention that Akbar had repeatedly requested this elephant from the Rana, but Pratap refused to surrender it.
 The elephant was eventually captured by the Mughal army during the Battle of Haldighati and brought to Akbar.
 Badauni even describes Ram Prasad as a subject of dispute.
-This incident has been interpreted by some historians as further evidence of Pratap’s unwillingness to submit to Mughal authority, casting doubt on claims that he ever sent his son Amar Singh or any proposal to Akbar’s court, as suggested by Abu'l-Fazl.
+This incident has been interpreted by some historians as further evidence of Pratap's unwillingness to submit to Mughal authority, casting doubt on claims that he ever sent his son Amar Singh or any proposal to Akbar's court, as suggested by Abu'l-Fazl.

 The conflicts between Pratap Singh and Akbar led to the Battle of Haldighati.

 According to Indian Journal of Secularism, in his campaign to extend his empire, Akbar presented Rana Pratap with the rank of Panj Hazari (commander of an army of 5,000).
 Rana Pratap refused, demanding instead the rank of Dah Hazari (commander of an army of 10,000).leading to battle of haldighati.